A breath of fresh air and a history lesson

-Of more aesthetic interest is the art nouveau Victorian Fountain, which dates back more than a century.
+Last but not least, we have the Victorian Fountain, which sits at the southeast corner of Merdeka Square.
 It was made (in pieces) in England before being sent out to KL to be put together.
-Presumably the instructions came in the box.
+Those crazy Brits huh.

 As you’re in the area, do make the effort to walk down behind the Sultan Abdul Samad Building where you’ll reach a lovingly restored stretch of riverfront—a part of Kuala Lumpur’s River of Life urban beautification project.
 It includes seating under huge shade trees and terrific views across to Jamek Mosque.

 There is no admission charge for Merdeka Square and it is roughly equidistant between Pasar Seni and Masjid Jamek LRT stations.
 It is about a 15 minute walk from Chinatown.

 Stuart McDonald co-founded Travelfish.org with Samantha Brown in 2004.
 He has lived in Thailand, Cambodia and Indonesia, where he worked as an under-paid, under-skilled language teacher, an embassy staffer, a newspaper web-site developer, freelancing and various other stuff.
 His favourite read is The Art of Travel by Alain de Botton.

 These tours are provided by Travelfish partner GetYourGuide.